wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 3.3.1 =
+Fix White Screen of Death on a Page, Post or other element selected by plugin

 = 3.3 =
 Remove Restriction that Stylesheet Name must match Template Name, which it does not with Child Themes